lbryio/spee.ch/docs/ubuntuinstall.md

   ~/spee.ch:

   `npm install`

+  A few dependencies are not satisfied by the automatic npm install so we manually install them

+  `npm install sequelize-cli acorn redux-devtools`

+  A few vulnerabilities are reported by npm which we fix

+  `npm audit fix`

   _note: if you have installed your own local chainquery instance, you will need to specify it in your own /site/config/chainqueryConfig.json_